shibukawa/i18n4v/docs/_sources/examples/vue.rst.txt

 Vue Example
 ===========

-`Vue 2.0 <http://http://vuejs.org/>`_ is a progressive MVC framework.
+`Vue 2.0 <https://vuejs.org/>`_ is a progressive JavaScript framework.
 Core is small and fast, but there many plug-ins to extend Vue.

 i18n4v provides vue.js plugin, called **i18n4vue**.